kennbroorg/iKy/README.md

 Once the application is loaded in the browser, you should go to the Api Keys option and load the values of the APIs that are needed.

 - Fullcontact: Generate the APIs from [here](https://support.fullcontact.com/hc/en-us/articles/115003415888-Getting-Started-FullContact-v2-APIs)
-- Twitter: Generate the APIs from [here](https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens.html)
+- PeopleDataLabs : Generate the APIs from [aquí](https://www.peopledatalabs.com/signup)
 - Linkedin: Only the user and password of your account must be loaded
+- Instagram: Only the user and password of your account must be loaded
 - HaveIBeenPwned : Generate the APIs from [here](https://haveibeenpwned.com/API/Key) (Paid)
 - Emailrep.io : Generate the APIs from [here](https://emailrep.io/key)

+- Twitter: No longer needed

 # Wiki